Elwick, County Durham: Facilities

 Elwick has two public houses – The Spotted Cow and the McOrville Inn.
 It had a village shop and post office until recently, when it closed.

-The Village shop has been subsequently been refurbished by a local family and reopened as "Coopers of Elwick", not only offering groceries but now also incorporating a delightful tea room.
+The village shop has been subsequently been refurbished by a local family and reopened as "Coopers of Elwick", not only offering groceries but now also incorporating a tea room.

 There is a WI Hall in the Village which is available for events and hire.

 Elwick Village also boasts a popular play park and playing field, the James F. Grieves Memorial Playing Field.
 Managed by the Parish Council and supported by grants, the village has been able to install a good variety of play equipment.

 There is a large village green at the centre of the village that is used for events such as the annual Fete and “Gig on The Green”.

 A wild life garden is also a nice relaxing feature with wild flowers and a pond.